eldios/connect-cradle/README.md

 connect-cradle is a Cradle session store backed by [cradle](https://github.com/cloudhead/cradle), and is insanely fast :).
 Requires cradle >= `0.1.0` for the _SETEX_ command.

+## WARNING
+  This code is not working atm, more testing needed.
+Pull request are welcome.
+  Do not blame me if your cat explode while trying to authenticate to your project with this session store! :3

 ## Installation

 	  $ npm install connect-cradle